The Alfee: History

 After moving to Tokyo in 1970, Masaru Sakurai formed a three-piece band at Meiji Gakuin Senior High School called Confidence (コンフィデンス), which covered Western music acts such as Simon & Garfunkel.
 In 1972, they entered a folk music contest sponsored by Victor and won.
 There, Sakurai met Kohnosuke Sakazaki, who joined the group later that year.
 Sakurai and Sakazaki both enrolled in Meiji Gakuin University.
 There, they recruited Toshihiko Takamizawa, who was also a classmate of Sakurai's in high school.
 Confidence changed their name to Alfie in 1973, and released their first single "Natsu Shigure" on August 25, 1974.
 Their first album, Seishun no Kioku (re-titled Greenhorn on most re-issues), was released on July 25, 1975.
 Yasuo Miyake then left the group, leaving the lineup of Sakurai, Sakazaki and Takamizawa, which continues to this day.
 The song "Fuchutorimono Hikae" was set to be released as their third single on December 10, 1975, the day the statute of limitations expired for the 300 million yen robbery, which is parodied in the lyrics.
 However, Victor cancelled its release due to the connection, causing a rift between the band and their label.
 (The song would finally be released in 2014 as part of a re-release of Seishun no Kioku that coincided with the band's 40th anniversary.)
 Alfie produced no further music for Victor.
 Instead, they acted as the backing band for artists such as Hiroshi Kamayatsu.
 In 1979, they signed with Pony Canyon (then known as Canyon Records), changed the spelling of their name to Alfee, and released "Love Letter" as their third single on January 21.

 In 1983, their song "Marie-Anne" became a massive hit.
 It earned them an appearance at the prestigious Kōhaku Uta Gassen event, where they performed the song.
 That year, Alfee performed at the Nippon Budokan for the first time.
 This began a 35-year tradition of them performing at the venue every year, until 2019, when renovations for the 2020 Summer Olympics ended the streak.
+They hold the record for most concerts at the Nippon Budokan by a band, with 105 as of December 2025.

 The band added "The" in front of their name in 1986.
 That year, their August 3 concert Sweat & Tears Tokyo-Bay Area, which was held at Tokyo Bay Reclaimed Land No. 13 (now Odaiba), set a Japanese attendance record for the largest-ticketed concert ever held by a single act when it attracted 100,000 people.
 Additionally, the name "Tokyo Bay Area" coined by Takamizawa, became a common name by which the area is known.